Excretion Detection in Pigsties Using Convolutional and Transformerbased Deep Neural Networks: Acknowledgements

 \section{Acknowledgements}

-We thank the colleagues of Kiel University, especially Dr. Frauke Hagenkamp-Korth for providing the raw thermal images and videos, which have served as the basis for creating the training data sets as created for this work. \\\\ This work is financially supported by the Federal Ministry of Food and Agriculture (BMEL) based on a decision of the Parliament of the Federal Republic of Germany, granted by the Federal Office for Agriculture and Food (BLE); grant number 28N206507.
+We thank the colleagues of Kiel University, especially Dr. Frauke Hagenkamp-Korth and the Institute of Agricultural Process Engineering of the Faculty of Agricultural and Nutritional Sciences for providing the raw thermal images and videos, which have served as the basis for creating the training data sets as created for this work. \\\\ This work is financially supported by the Federal Ministry of Food and Agriculture (BMEL) based on a decision of the Parliament of the Federal Republic of Germany, granted by the Federal Office for Agriculture and Food (BLE); grant numbers 28N206507. \\\\ The project is also supported by funds of the German Government's Special Purpose Fund held at Landwirtschaftliche Rentenbank through the used video data collected in the EmiMin project.